microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem_preview.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-This action allows you to obtain short-lived embeddable URLs for an item.
+This action allows you to obtain short-lived embeddable URLs for an item in order to render a temporary preview.

 If you want to obtain long-lived embeddable links, use the [createLink][] API instead.